The following is a selected post from Conflict Manager Magazine. Full access to this monthly magazine is available to subscribers only.

 Gone too will be our individuality, diversity, and ability to determine our destiny.
 Just as there is no life without death, without the option of choosing Evil, we will not be able to choose Good.
 We will do as we have been predetermined to do.

 We need to recognize that conflict is universal whether it relates to the violence of cosmic creation and destruction or to everyday interpersonal human conflict and confrontation.
 Those that have the ability to effectively manage conflict thrive.
 Those that don’t have these skills are relying on smooth seas to get by.
 Their demise is just a storm away.

-Effective Conflict Management involves utilizing the 12 Universal Principles of Conflict Management:
+Effective Conflict Management involves utilizing the 12 Universal Elements of Conflict Management:

 - Respect (Tolerance, Empathy, Consideration)